arcane-finance-defi/aleo-rfq-amm-contracts/README.md

 Please note that sometimes fetching private records takes time.
 If it takes longer then 3-5 minutes, please try refreshing a page and/or re-syncing Leo wallet (see "Advanced settings" tab).

-## Motivation: classic AMMs are poor fit for Aleo
+## Motivation: classic AMMs and Aleo

 Constant function Automated Market Makers (AMMs), such as Uniswap or Curve, are perhaps the most integral part of the traditional DeFi ecosystem.

 While having many advantages, AMMs on Aleo cannot fully utilize the core privacy-enabling primitives of Aleo: off chain `transition` functions and encrypted `Records`.
 Because an AMM needs to know up-to-date pool reserves, most of its code has to be placed in a `finalize` function, which is executed on chain and cannot operate on `Records`.
+This can fixed by relaxing constraints on price function invariant, but this introduce new challenges e.g. with correct handling of slippage.

-For the Aleo ecosystem to grow and be competitive, its decentralized exchanges need to leverage unique privacy-preserving features of Aleo.
+For the Aleo ecosystem to grow and be competitive, its decentralized exchanges need to leverage unique privacy-preserving features of Aleo and off-chain computation.
 This is why we are building a DEX on an entirely different model called "Request-For-Quote" (RFQ).

 ## What is a Request-For-Quote?